 Every Company Director or Partner should consider having a Business Lasting Power of Attorney in place.

-If you are a sole trader, this is even more vitally important, as if you do not have a Business Lasting Power of Attorney, it may mean that a Court Order needs to be applied for to enable someone to deal with your business assets and wind up or sell your business as you have lost the capacity to do so yourself.
+If you are a sole trader, this is even more vitally important If you do not have a Business Lasting Power of Attorney, it may mean that a Court Order needs to be applied for to enable someone to deal with your business assets and wind up or sell your business as you have lost the capacity to do so yourself.